 There are products that can offer an easy-to-manage diversified portfolio in a single fund.
 These may contain many different asset classes, including stocks, bonds, and short-term investments, which is why they are sometimes called asset allocation funds.
 While individual funds may have different underlying asset allocations, what they all do is provide you with the opportunity to own a diversified portfolio with just one fund.

 Target date funds vs. target allocation funds

-There are two common types of single-fund strategies: target date funds and target allocation funds.
-While they each allow you to own a diversified portfolio through a single investment, it’s worth it to take a moment to understand the different approaches each type takes.
+There are 2 common types of single-fund strategies: target date funds and target allocation funds.
+While they each allow you to own a diversified portfolio through a single investment, it's worth it to take a moment to understand the different approaches each type takes.

 Target date funds

 Target date funds are primarily for investors who know the approximate date in the future they expect to retire and may need to begin withdrawing money from their retirement accounts.
 These funds feature a mix of investments that is professionally managed with a specific target date in mind.
 For example, when that date is many years away, the fund manager may invest more aggressively by concentrating the fund's assets in higher-risk assets that offer greater potential for appreciation, like domestic and international stocks.
 As the target date approaches and passes, the mix becomes more conservative, with the manager slowly reducing the portfolio's exposure to stocks in favor investments such as bonds and money market investments.

 At Fidelity, we offer target date funds called Fidelity Freedom® Funds.
 The underlying investments consist of Fidelity mutual funds representing different asset classes and are regularly rebalanced based on Fidelity’s proprietary glide path or asset allocation mix.
 Fidelity Freedom® Funds are designed to simplify retirement planning and investors can choose from active, index, or blend versions of these funds.
 Just pick a fund that's managed closest to the date you hope to retire.